sandycamilo/Todo-GraphQL/README.md

 ## Mutation
 - addTodo - creates a new todo and returns that todo
 - completeTodo - marks a todo complete and returns that todo
+- deleteTodo - deletes a todo and returns that todo

 ## Queries